Phased Array of Dipole-on-Ground Antennas for HF Reception

 fact, most of the material in that article with

-respect to feedlines and phasing is applicable here.
-Please see the loop
+respect to feedlines and phasing is also applicable with DoG elements, so it

 two-element endfire dipole-on-ground.
 The elements are each 180 inches